 - Programme is included in the NZ institution’s current exchange portfolio

 - Student continues to pay regular fees to their NZ institution during their programme in Asia

 Note; credits from an exchange programme usually count towards the student’s NZ-based programme, all though this is not always the case.

-Independent programmes (non-exchange): All eligible programmes that are not exchange are considered ‘independent’, whether the applicant is currently enrolled at a New Zealand institution or not.
+All eligible programmes that are not exchanged are considered ‘independent’, whether the applicant is currently enrolled at a New Zealand institution or not.
 This category includes;

-How to Apply: Submit completed application form and required documents in hard copy by post or courier.
+- Submit completed application form and required documents in hard copy by the Application Deadline (see below).

 - By post: Education New Zealand, Scholarships Manager, PO Box 12-041, Wellington 6144

 - By courier: Education New Zealand, Scholarships Manager, Level 5, 160 Lambton Quay, Wellington Central 6011

 Application Deadline: The application deadline is 30 September 2016.